mederian/css-landingpage/readme.md

-# Ondin Project Landing Page project
+# Odin Project Landing Page project

 This is the landing page assignment from The Odin Project.